How Do You Catch Genital Herpes?

 How can I prevent herpes and other types of sexually transmitted infections?

 The only solution that is 100% effective in preventing STDs is avoiding sexual contact.
 But if you're sexually active, there are ways of being safer.
 Condoms provide very effective protection against most STDs, as long as they're used properly.
 For the best protection, you should use condoms during any sexual activity.

 Barrier methods such as condoms offer good protection against STDs that are spread through bodily fluids but may not be so effective against the HSV viruses that are spread through skin-to-skin contact.

-Regular STD testing at a sexual health clinic is also a good idea if you're sexually active, especially if you have a new partner or multiple partners.
-You should also discuss sexual history with a new partner, who should also be screened for STDs.
+As a general rule of safe sex practice, regular STI testing with iPlaySafe is a good idea if you're sexually active, especially if you have a new partner or multiple partners.
+You should also discuss sexual history with a new partner, who should also be screened for STIs.